AlephAlpha/Nekomata/doc/Builtins.md

 ### `chunks` (`ĉ`, `1 -> 1`)

-Split a list or a string into a list of chunks of equal elements.
+Split a list into a list of chunks of equal elements.

 ### `uninterleave` (`ĭ`, `1 -> 2`)

-uninterleave a list or a string into a list of elements at even positions and a list of elements at odd positions.
+uninterleave a list into a list of elements at even positions and a list of elements at odd positions.

 If the argument is a number, it is converted to a range from 0 to that number minus 1.

 ### `interleave` (`Ĭ`, `2 -> 1`)

-Interleave two lists or strings.
+Interleave two lists.

 The length of the first list must be either equal to or one more than the length of the second list.
 Otherwise, this function fails.